lightning-signer/validating-lightning-signer/README.md

 The following remain to be implemented:

-* `vlsd2 --recover-close` can only handle a simple force-close by us.
+* `vlsd2 --recover-to` can only handle a simple force-close by us.
 It cannot sweep a force-close or a breach by the peer.
 It also cannot sweep HTLC outputs.
 * there is no facility to recover from loss of signer state.
 * on-chain tracking is not fully implemented, so a malicious node can steal funds by failing to remedy a breach (for example)